openelections/docs/contributingcodeguide.md

 #### Datasource

-Our data processing pipeline begins with datasource.py, which begins the process of taking source files and putting them into our system.
+Our data processing pipeline starts with ``datasource.py``, which handles the process of taking source files and organizing them for our system.
 This module encapsulates all the information needed to download data files from source agencies, save the files locally under a standardized name, and make them available for parsing and loading into our data store.

+Like the other parts of the process, a state-specific datasource.py subclasses a `BaseDatasource` that includes some generic functions for the most common tasks.
+Inside the state-specific datasource.py you'll write functions that handle parts of the process particular to that state: setting up scrapers, handling unusual file paths or a mix of formats.

 [Most states involve more than a simple web scrape](archive-standardization).
 You might have one big database dump for all election years, or unparseable PDFs that require outsourcing to Mechanical Turk for data entry.
 More likely, you have a combination of easy-to-use data and older files that are harder to work with.
 The OpenElections team will work with you to come up with a solution that feeds into our data pipeline.
 It can be a heavy lift, but once complete, the datasource.py step makes downstream processing much easier.